 Kate Frank is a ceramic artist born and raised in New York City.
 She earned her BA cum laude from Connecticut College in 2019, where she received the Jane Bill Award for Maintaining the Highest Standard of Work in the Art Department, and her MFA in Ceramics from the Rhode Island School of Design in 2025, where her thesis was selected by the exhibition director for a special showing at the Gelman Gallery.

-Kate has served as a studio assistant to established artists and as a Graduate Teaching Assistant at RISD.
-Her work has been exhibited at the Gelman Gallery and Sol Koffler Gallery in Providence, the Rhode Island Convention Center, and SK Gallery in Manhattan, among others.
+Kate has worked as a studio assistant to established artists and as a Graduate Teaching Assistant at RISD.
+Her work has been shown at the Gelman Gallery, Sol Koffler Gallery, Rhode Island Convention Center, SK Gallery in Manhattan, and other venues.
 She is a member of the National Council on Education for Ceramic Art (NCECA) and is affiliated with Sculpture Space NYC.